 - The need to avoid deliberate or grossly negligent conduct that threatens the viability of the business of the company

-The awareness and belief of a director will be relevant in determining whether the new statutory fiduciary duties introduced by the Regulations have arisen.
+The awareness and belief of a director will therefore be relevant in determining whether the new statutory fiduciary duties introduced by the Regulations have arisen.

 Breach and enforcement